altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/setup-use-bridges/ug-setup-use-bridges-agx7f-soc.md

-You can also modify and build the hardware project manually as indicated next.
+You can also modify and build the Quartus project manually as indicated next.
 This should be done just after executing the **make agf014eb-si-devkit-oobe-baseline-generate-design** command in the previous instructions.

 1. Open the Quartus project with the following command and then open **qsys_top.qsys** from Platform Designer: